Capacity Building for Service Providers

 Americans with Disabilities Act (ADA)/Fair Housing Amendments Act (FHAA)

-The training covers a wide variety of ADA and other disability-related topics that serves as an introduction to the responsibilities of LAHSA and LAHSA-funded entities and provides some very specific guidance on ‘Hot Topic’ areas that are the most critical to address.
-It provides an overall understanding of what to look for in determining whether a facility is functionally accessible as well as identifying areas of concern to bring to the attention of the agency's ADA Coordinator.
-Other topics include: Service and other Assistance Animal issues, ADA compliance, Reasonable Accommodations/Modifications of Policy, Usability, Effective Communication, Disability Etiquette, Disability and ADA Policy and much more is covered in the training designed to empower LAHSA staff and LAHSA-funded entities to achieve success in serving the population of Los Angelinos experiencing homelessness.
+Currently in development is an ADA training that will cover a wide variety of ADA and other disability-related topics that serve as an introduction to the responsibilities of LAHSA and LAHSA-funded entities and provides specific guidance on ‘Hot Topic’ areas that are the most critical to address.
+It will provide an overall understanding of what to look for in determining whether a facility is functionally accessible as well as identifying areas of concern to bring to the attention of the agency's ADA Coordinator.
+Other topics will include: Service and other Assistance Animal issues, ADA compliance, Reasonable Accommodations/Modifications of Policy, Usability, Effective Communication, Disability Etiquette, Disability, and ADA Policy and much more is covered in the training designed to empower LAHSA staff and LAHSA-funded entities to achieve success in serving the population of Los Angelinos experiencing homelessness.
+Once this training is made available, it will appear in configio.

 Direct Service Training